In organic chemistry, we often use cyclic compounds. A typical cyclic compound is cyclohexane, and these compounds are used in synthetic reactions.

 The torsional strain is also known in stereochemistry.
 When molecules bond with each other, the ideal dihedral angle (θ) is 60°.

 When the dihedral angles overlap, the electrons involved in the bonding are repelled.
 It also causes steric hindrance.
-As a result, the energy is higher.
+As a result, the energy becomes higher.

 In addition, when larger substituents are in close proximity, the steric hindrance increases.
 In cycloalkanes, the ring-shaped nature of the molecule frequently induces steric hindrances.